-The statistic shows the total population in China until 2013, with forecasts to 2019.
-In 2012, total population in China amounted to about 1.35 billion.
+The statistic shows the total population in China until 2014, with forecasts to 2020.
+In 2012, total population in China had amounted to about 1.35 billion.

 Population in China – additional information

 The forecast as calculated by the IMF is based on historical population data provided by the CEIC.
 As of mid 2012, China was the country with the largest population worldwide, about 90 million more inhabitants than India, which ranked second with a population of about 1.26 billion people.